open-feature/ofep/00X-OFEP-provider-flag-metadata.md

 - a flag provider will be able to provide a bag of metadata attributes for a feature flag.
 This bag will be a set of key-value pairs, where the key will be a string and the value will be a small set of primitive values.
 - a hook will be able to access these metadata attributes

-*note* what follows is a VERY rough strawman proposal for one way to extend the spec.
+*note* what follows is a strawman proposal for one way to extend the spec.
 Please poke holes!

-### provider interface

-We add a `getMetadataForFlag(flagKey:string):FlagMetadata` method to the provider interface.
+We add an optional `flagMetadata:FlagMetadata` field to the Resolution Details structure - and therefore also to the Evaluation Details structure, since the former is a specified as having a subset of the fields in the latter.

 The `FlagMetadata` has a type like `Record<string,string|boolean|number>` in typescript, where the key is the metadata attribute and the value is the metadata value.

-If called with an unrecognized `flagKey`, the method MUST return an empty FlagMetadata instance.

-### hook interface

-The HookContext interface will gain a `flagMetadata:FlagMetadata` field.

-The SDK is responsible for calling `getMetadataForFlag` during every flag evaluation, and passing whatever was provided into the HookContext.
+The flagMetadata field MAY return an empty record.

+Since hooks are provided the evaluation context, they would have access to any flag metadata that the provider provides.

 ### other details

-The contents of `FlagMetadata` must be immutable once returned from `getMetadataForFlag`.
+The flagMetadata field should be considered immutable.
 We won't support adding/removing/editing metadata in hooks, for example.

 Format of the metadata attribute is left up to the provider.
 Maybe we provide suggestions around formatting, and a namespacing prefix (e.g. `"flags-r-us.management-url"`).
 Following otel conventions for span attributes might be smart.

-The SDK will not cache the results of the `getMetadataForFlag` call, and must call it once during every flag evaluation.

-## Open Questions

-- Should we also expose flag metadata in the `FlagEvaluationDetails`, in case an OF client wants to consume them directly?